 What Do You Do When God Says No

 In Exodus 14:14 we saw a beautiful picture of God’s people, walking in obedience to God’s will, learning how to be still and let the Lord fight their battle.
-They quieted the fear, anxiety and worry in their mind to trust God in the face of real danger.
+They quieted the fear, anxiety and worry in their mind to trust God will fight for you in the face of real danger.

-Today we see a stark contrast.
+Today we see a stark contrast and have to ask ourselves an honest question, “What do you do when God says ‘no’?”
 King Ahab is not known for walking in obedience to God.
 He is not walking in God’s will and he gets tired of being still when God said no.